 For many individuals who don’t understand the nonprofit financial sector, “bookkeeping” and “accounting” are interchangeable terms.
-However, in reality, they have very different meanings and refer to very different aspects of how your finances are handled.
+However, in reality, they have very different meanings and refer to different aspects of how your organization’s finances are handled.

 According to Jitasa’s bookkeeping vs. accounting article, here are the primary differences between the terms:

 - Nonprofit bookkeeping describes the record keeping of nonprofit organizations.
-Bookkeepers are those who take care of the day-to-day financial activities at your organization such as basic data entry, writing checks, making deposits, and processing payroll.
+Bookkeepers take care of the day-to-day financial activities at your organization such as basic data entry, writing checks, making deposits, and processing payroll.
 Nonprofit bookkeepers don’t typically need specialized education.
 However, they should understand the basics of what nonprofit finance looks like and how to use your financial software solution.

 3. Nonprofit Budgeting